 There are many pros and cons of autoflower genetics.
 Here are some advantages:

 Plants grown from autoflowering seeds are typically harvested more quickly.
 They are ready in as little as 7-12 weeks from germination, versus indica or sativa strains, which can grow indefinitely indoors until the light cycle is changed.
 It can take four months or longer to go from germination to harvest with traditional, photoperiod cannabis seeds.
+Our article about the lifecycle of autoflowering plants will dive further into this topic.

 The cold, difficult environments that ruderalis strains evolved from have produced plants that are less affected by the pests and diseases which can plague traditional cannabis, especially when grown indoors.
 This ruggedness is beneficial for novice gardeners who traditionally have a harder time maintaining a pest-free growing environment since they are slower to recognize potential problems as they develop.
 Autoflowers give growers the advantage of having one less obstacle to overcome on their way to harvest.

 Smaller plants are easier to manage in an indoor environment with limited space.
 When your plants are small, there is less need for training, trellising, and pruning techniques.
 These are often necessary when growing light cycle cultivars.
 Smaller plants can mean less overall work and effort to maintain your garden.
 They also provide more discretion in an outdoor setting.
 Regardless of where you grow, security and privacy are primary concerns when trying to prevent exposure to unwanted attention.
+Be sure to check out our article about growing weed in a small space if this applies to you.

-Consume fewer nutrients and fertilizer
+Autos need fewer nutrients and fertilizer

-Since auto flowering strains tend to be smaller and more compact, this generally means that they will require less fertilizer and nutrients to grow, maintain, and flower.
+Since autoflowering strains tend to be smaller and more compact, this generally means that they will require less fertilizer and nutrients to grow, maintain, and flower.
 It also means their soil recipes are pretty simple.
 Light-cycle cannabis strains can grow 4’-6’ or more and often require a heavier and more complex nutrient regimen due to their higher metabolism, appetite, and tolerances.
-Nutrient usage and management are one of the biggest hurdles to overcome for the novice growers.
+Nutrient usage and management are one of the biggest hurdles to overcome for novice growers.
 They often cause the most accidental damage to a crop.

-Easier set up for perpetual harvesting
+Easier setup for perpetual harvesting

 Photoperiod cannabis seeds need an altered lighting regimen to induce flowering, usually a reduction in lighting from 18 hours on / 6 hours off per day to 12 hours on / 12 hours off per day.
 Autoflowering cannabis does not require an altered light cycle to flower.
 Instead, it ‘autoflowers’ after a short vegetative growth phase.
 This switch to flowering typically occurs after 30-45 days of post-germination growth.